Daniboy370/Inertial_LQG/README.md

 **IPoC_Linearize** | Regular linearization process | **A_IPoC_Linearize** | Augmented linearization process
 **IPoC_Solve** | Numerical solution (using RK-45) | **A_IPoC_Solve** | Numerical solution (using RK-45)

+**Convergence_main**: A comparative analysis of spatial trajectories between the two competing models.

+**Stability_main**: A comparative sensitivity analysis of both models at various prediction-update ratios.

 ## Citation

-The authors would appreciate the users stars (on this repo) and citation of our article as well via:
+The authors would appreciate users giving stars to this repository and citing our article as follows:
 ```
 @article{engelsman2025InertialBasedLQG,
   title={Inertial-Based LQG Control: A New Look at Inverted Pendulum Stabilization},